redjax/awesome-tools/README.md

 - [HTTPX](https://www.python-httpx.org) - A fully-featured, fast, flexible HTTP client for Python that offers synchronous and asynchronous APIs, supports HTTP/1.1 and HTTP/2, and will feel familiar to `requests`. `httpx` is more configurable than `requests`, and can use plugins like `hishel` for caching.
 - [Hishel](https://hishel.com) - A caching library for HTTPX.
 Offers a highly configurable API for adding in-memory, file-based, and database-backed caches for HTTP responses made with the HTTPX library.

+### Git

+#### Helpers & UIs

+- [Lazygit](https://github.com/jesseduffield/lazygit) - A cross-platform/shell terminal user interface (TUI) for common (and some uncommon) git operations.
+Helps avoid common traps & footguns & speeds up common operations like adding/committing code, merging, and handling/avoiding merge errors.
+A gentler introduction to git for new learners, & a shortcut to operations advanced users know by heart.